aarhusgregersen/aarhusgregersen/README.md

 <br>

 ### Hi there, I'm Martin - aka [aarhusgregersen][website] 👋

-## I'm a full time Webdeveloper, part time streamer & 100% Nerd!
+## I'm a full stack developer, avid learner and a lover of coffee ☕

-- 🔭 I’m currently working @ [IntroDus][workwebsite]!
+- 🔭 I’m currently working @ [Flextribe][workwebsite]!
-- 🌱 I’m currently learning nodeJS & Angular
+- 🌱 I’m currently diving deep on exploring new topics: how do third party snippet APIs REALLY work?
-- 🥅 2020 Goals: Getting ready for my first marathon 🏃‍♂️
+- 🥅 2025 Goals: Launching 12 articles on my blog, and an Angular library
 - ⚡ Fun fact: I love quiet mornings, learning new things & black coffee ☕

 ### Connect with me: